-According to Value Penguin, a credit score of 720 or more is considered excellent, 660 to 719 is good, 620 to 659 is poor, and anything under 620 is bad.
+According to Value Penguin, a credit score of 720 or more is considered excellent.
+660 to 719 is good.
+620 to 659 is poor.
+Anything under 620 is bad.
 In 2015, the average FICO credit score in America reached an all-time high of 695.

-There are several different scoring models out there, and the average FICO score will vary based on age and location, but most will fall between 660 and 720.
+There are several different scoring models out there.
+The average FICO score will vary based on age and location.
+Most will fall between 660 and 720.

-This article is going to discuss why your credit score is important, and give you eight ways you can improve your credit score quickly (potentially within 30 days).
+This article is going to discuss why your credit score is important.
+We will give you eight ways you can improve your credit score quickly (potentially within 30 days).